 Those that are experiencing an acute flare-up should take the 400mg tablet for three to five days, depending on the severity of symptoms.

-Those that experience frequent episodes of herpes are required to take 400mg tablets over the period of a few months.
+Those that experience frequent episodes of herpes should take 400mg tablets over the period of a few months.
 You should discuss with your doctor the length of treatment.

-How long does it take for aciclovir to work?
+How long does it take for aciclovir tablets to work?

-When aciclovir is taken to treat an outbreak of herpes, it starts to work straight away and you should notice that symptoms start to ease after the first day.
-In order to get the most out of your treatment, you should start taking the tablets when you first start to experience signs of an outbreak.
-Aciclovir will also work to shorten the length of a herpes episode.
+When aciclovir tablets are taken to treat an outbreak of herpes, they start to work straight away and you should notice that symptoms start to ease after the first day.
+In order to fully benefit from treatment, you should start taking the tablets at the start of an outbreak.
+Aciclovir tablets will also work to shorten the length of a herpes episode.

 When aciclovir is taken as a suppressive therapy, it works to reduce the number of flare-ups over the time it is taken.